iocafe/iocafe-doc/source/hardware/connectors/serial/rs422-connector-v1.rst

-RS422 connector v1
+RS422 "4 wire serial" connector v1
 ==================================

-RS422 (4 wire serial communication) uses standard RJ-45 ethernet connector.
+RS422 uses standard RJ-45 ethernet connector.
 Pin order is selected so that cross over ethernet cable can be used.

 .. figure:: pics/ethernet-cable.png